Keiji Nishitani: Meister Eckhart

+Heidegger

+The philosophical discourse between Nishitani and Heidegger can be viewed as an exchange between Western thought and Zen Buddhism.
+Nishitani studied under Heidegger in Freiburg and refers to his works frequently in his publications.
+Likewise, Heidegger was acquainted with the Kyoto School that Nishitani belonged to as one of their biggest representatives.
+Heidegger in his works made a close connection between being and nothingness, Nishitani comments: "In Heidegger's terms, the being of beings discloses itself in the nullifying of nothingness (das Nichts nichtet)."

+Existentialism

+Nishitani sees the existentialist philosophy of Nietzsche, Heidegger and Sartre as a way to achieve a type of Śūnyatā-awareness through the awareness of existential despair.
+The existential despair can break the perception of everyday life (The Field of Consciousness) by asking the reason for existence and opening up the Field of Nihility.

-In works such as Religion and Nothingness, Nishitani focuses on the Buddhist term Śūnyatā (emptiness/nothingness) and its relation to Western nihilism.
-To contrast with the Western idea of nihility as the absence of meaning Nishitani's Śūnyatā relates to the acceptance of anatta, one of the three Right Understandings in the Noble Eightfold Path and the rejection of the ego in order to recognize the Pratītyasamutpāda, to be one with everything.
+In works such as Religion and Nothingness, Nishitani focuses on the Buddhist term Śūnyatā (Emptiness/Nothingness) and its relation to Western nihilism.
+To contrast with the Western idea of nihility as the absence of meaning Nishitani's Śūnyatā relates to the acceptance of Anātman (No-Self), one of the three Right Understandings in the Noble Eightfold Path and the rejection of the ego in order to recognize the Pratītyasamutpāda, to be one with everything.
 Stating: "All things that are in the world are linked together, one way or the other.
 Not a single thing comes into being without some relationship to every other thing."
+Furthermore, he elaborates that Śūnyatā takes place in double negation, the first negation happening through nihility that needs to be negated again to achieve a "transcendence-through-negation-of-all-being."
+Another definition Nishitani provides for Śūnyatā is: "True emptiness (Śūnyatā) is nothing less than what reaches awareness in all of us as our own absolute self-nature."
+This self-nature is the disentaglement from self-attachment and in turn allows for the achievement of the insight of non-ego.

 However, Nishitani always wrote and understood himself as a philosopher akin in spirit to Nishida insofar as the teacher—always bent upon fundamental problems of ordinary life—sought to revive a path of life walked already by ancient predecessors, most notably in the Zen tradition.
-Nor can Heisig's reading of Nishitani as "existentialist" convince in the face of Nishitani's critique of existentialism—a critique that walked, in its essential orientation, in the footsteps of Nishida's "Investigation of the Good" (Zen no Kenkyū).
+Nor can Heisig's reading of Nishitani as "existentialist" convince in the face of Nishitani's critique of existentialism—a critique that walked, in its essential orientation, in the footsteps of Nishida's An Inquiry into the Good (Zen no Kenkyū).

-Among the many works authored by Nishitani in Japanese, are the following titles: Divinity and Absolute Negation (Kami to zettai Mu; 1948), Examining Aristotle (Arisutoteresu ronkō; 1948); Religion, Politics, and Culture (Shūkyō to seiji to bunka; 1949); Modern Society's Various Problems and Religion (Gendai shakai no shomondai to shūkyō; 1951); Regarding Buddhism (Bukkyō ni tsuite; 1982); Nishida Kitaro: The Man and the Thought (Nishida Kitarō, sono hito to shisō; 1985); The Standpoint of Zen (Zen no tachiba; 1986); Between Religion and Non-Religion (Shūkyō to hishūkyō no aida; 1996).
-His written works have been edited into a 26-volume collection Nishitani Keiji Chosakushū (1986-1995).
-A more exhaustive list of works is accessible on the Japanese version of the present wikipage.

 List of works

-Collected Works [西谷啓治著作集] 26 vols.
+Collected Works [西谷啓治著作集] 26 Vols.
 (Tokyo: Sōbunsha [創文社], 1986–95) [CW].